 – download WinRAR/RAR for MacOSX from the Roshal brothers’ website :

-NOTE : if you want to be sure you get the latest version of RAR for MacOSX, go to the website to find it :
+NOTE : if you want to be sure you get the latest version of RAR for MacOSX, go to this website to find it :

 – After downloading, open the Terminal app that is in the Utilities folder inside your Applications folder and drop the “rar” program file from the “rarosx” folder onto the terminal window.